grnet/kamaki/docs/usage.rst

     [config]:help set
     Set a configuration option (set -h for more options)

 In context-level, there is a distinction between kamaki-commands and interactive shell commands.
-The former are available in one-command mode and are releated to the cloud client setup and use, while the later are context-shell functions.
+The former are available in one-command mode and are related to the cloud client setup and use, while the later are context-shell functions.

 **Command-level help** prints the syntax, arguments and description of a specific (terminal) command